 Your PayPal balance will be credited with the payment, less the fees.

 There are two different basic Paypal fee scales with fixed fees and percentage deductions.

-For international sales 4.4% transaction fee plus a fixed fee based on the currency received.
+For international sales, a 4.4% transaction fee plus a fixed fee based on the currency received.

-It is worth noting that if you send or receive money to a friend or family member for money as a personal payment from PayPal, there is no fee if you use your PayPal balance or bank account.
+If you send or receive money to a friend or family member, there is no fee if you use your PayPal balance or bank account.

 However, if you transfer money by credit or debit card or Paypal credit, you will pay 2.9% plus a fixed fee.

 For most self-publishing authors, you should have no concerns about being charged Paypal transaction fees on personal accounts.

 All fees will be paid by the publishing service that is paying you your book sales royalties.
 However, depending on where you live, there may be a currency conversion.

 It doesn’t matter if you have elected to be paid by EFT or Paypal you should not pay any fees.

 However, if you have no choice other than to be paid by paper check, you will certainly have to pay bank fees.
 Check with your bank and ask what it charges.